Tensorlabbet A blog of deep learnings

 These open-weight models are available for free under permissive software licenses.
 This was common practice in academic research for reproducibility.
 But for LLMs in particular, this changed in 2019 when the non-profit OpenAI withheld the release of GPT-2, citing safety concerns and later calling for regulation.
 Parallels have since been drawn to the recent announcements around Claude Mythos.

+Open-weight models have already undergone pre-training, the most capital-intensive phase of model creation, in which they are trained for next-token prediction on vast corpora of digitized books, encyclopedias, websites, social media content, scientific publications and code.
 The resulting base models are furthermore often also offered as instruct models, which have completed additional phases of model creation consisting of supervised fine-tuning (SFT) on curated question-answer pairs.
 Often, they have also undergone alignment phases in which they adapt the style, tone and formats to human preferences.

 Even without massive compute resources as would be required for pre-training, these models can be adapted for specific applications with techniques for Parameter-Efficient Fine Tuning (PEFT) and alignment phase techniques like Proximal Policy Optimization (PPO) used in Reinforcement Learning from Human Feedback (RLHF), Direct Preference Optimization (DPO) or Group-relative Policy Optimization (GRPO) used in reinforcement learning from verifiable rewards (RLVR).